Click here to see how the sample collection process has been modified with COVID-19 safety protocols.

 A number of steps occur during the blood collection process to ensure blood sample requirements are met.

-During the blood collection process, a number of vacutainer tubes of blood could be drawn, but keep in mind, less than two tablespoons of blood will be drawn.
-After the relevant vacutainer tubes are filled with blood, the BCO will label each tube with the corresponding sample code number for the security bottles, confirming with the athlete that each tube was labeled appropriately.
+During the blood collection process, several collection tubes of blood could be drawn, but keep in mind, less than two tablespoons of blood will be drawn.
+After the relevant tubes are filled with blood, the BCO will label each tube with the corresponding sample code number on the security containers, confirming with the athlete that each tube was labeled appropriately.

-After collecting the blood sample, the BCO will provide any after-care measures and instructions needed.
+After collecting the blood sample, the BCO will provide any after-care measures and instructions.

 Minor modifications, such as the number of tubes of blood drawn and the length of time that an athlete remains in a seated position, can vary between USADA and international federation protocols.
 Rest assured that the protocols fall within the International Standard for Testing & Investigations requirements.